Optional Arts Form

 The optional arts supplement is for students who have devoted a significant amount of time and energy to one or more of the art forms and who wish to have their work considered as part of their application.

-If you've excelled in architecture, creative writing, dance, music, theater or visual arts, and would like us to consider your talent, consult Princeton's online Optional Arts Form.
+If you've excelled in architecture, creative writing, dance, music, theater or visual arts, and would like us to consider your talent, you are welcome to submit an arts supplement.

 For more information about the Optional Arts Form, please review our FAQs.